ktor-doc-jp/ktor-doc-jp/kotlinx/io/encoding/charset.md

 val charset = Charset.forName("utf-8")
 ```

-## Encoding a decoding Strings
+## Encoding and decoding Strings

-The easiest way for encoding/decoding Strings using charsets is to use the extension methods available for String and ByteArray.
+The easiest way for encoding/decoding Strings using charsets is to use the extension methods available for `String` and `ByteArray`.

 For example, if we have a `ByteArray` representing a UTF-8 encoded string, you can:

-> This API is not yet available.

 ```kotlin
 val utf8Encoded: ByteArray = byteArrayOf(0xE4.toByte(), 0xBB.toByte(), 0x8A.toByte(), 0xE6.toByte(), 0x97.toByte(), 0xA5.toByte(), 0xE3.toByte(), 0x81.toByte(), 0xAF.toByte(), 0xEF.toByte(), 0xBC.toByte(), 0x81.toByte())